surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 aren't included in the desired source or target in this list.

-**Add Modulation** - These two menus allow you to directly add a new modulation routing directly from the modulation list pannel.
+**Add Modulation** - These two menus allow you to directly add a new modulation routing directly from the modulation list panel.
 Simply select a modulation source and a modulation target to link a modulator to a parameter.

 **Value Display** - Allows you to choose between 4 different display options regarding the modulation values displayed in the sliders section, ranging from **None** to **Values, Depths and Ranges**.

-Finally, in the sliders section, you can both adjust the different modulation amounts, but also direcltly **mute** or **remove** a modulation routing entirely.
+Finally, in the sliders section, you can both adjust the different modulation amounts, but also directly **mute** or **remove** a modulation routing entirely.

 ## Modulators